mcondero/minio-nginx/README.md

 # minio-nginx

-4 minio containers with nginx docker compose project.
+## This project objective is to design four minio containers with a nginx docker compose configuration for testing and development purposes.